Prostate Cancer Diagnosis

 What Is the Extent of My Prostate Cancer?

-Most likely you've already had some tests done which may have included a biopsy, blood tests, scans and other tests that can help the oncologist understand how advanced your prostate cancer is.
+Most likely you've already had some tests that were done which may have included a biopsy, blood tests, scans and other tests that can help the oncologist understand how advanced your prostate cancer is.
 S/He will give your cancer a grade, also called a stage, based on the size and location of the prostate cancer.
 Learn more in our staging section.

 During your first meeting with the prostate cancer specialist, they will evaluate what has already been done and may request a few more tests before recommending a treatment plan.